 It may seem odd to create a water-saving irrigation system by punching holes in the pipe, but barbed fittings work well.
 The main line tubing will contract a little when the barb is through.
 It will contract more when cool water flows through, and this kind of fitting doesn’t leak at low pressure.

-If you are using t-tape you will need to cap the end of each run of tape with a plug or a flat end fitting.
+If you are using t-tape you will need to cap the end of each run of tape with a plug or a flat-end fitting.
 To use the flat fittings, slide the fitting up the tape a little from the end of the hose.

 Fold the hose over itself two or three times, then slide the fitting up over the folded tape.
-That will keep water from running out the end of the tapes.
+That will keep water from running out at the end of the tapes.

 Use compression fittings on the main line to build in bends using elbows and splits using t-fittings.
 Make sure that the clamps or screws on the fittings are nice and tight so the joints don’t come apart.
-Put an end fitting at the end of the pipe so water doesn’t run out the end of the system.
+Put an end fitting at the end of the pipe so water doesn’t run out at the end of the system.

 Assemble the Manifold